Manuel Moreno Barranco: Life

-On 13 February 1963 the police inspected the family house again and arrested Barranco.
+On 13 February 1963, the police inspected the family house again and arrested Barranco.
 There is no known judiciary mandate, nor was he charged with a formal accusation.
 Lawyers asked to take the case refused by claiming that it was a "matter of jurisdictional competence".
 While Barranco was in jail, some police officers used to visit his mother to threaten her.
 Ten days after his arrest, the family was informed that Barranco had "jumped from the prison balustrade", resulting in serious injury.
 He was admitted to the hospital of Santa Ana, where he died of a cerebral haemorrhage.
 Local newspaper Ayer reported the next day that Barranco had fallen from the balustrade, making no mention of his incarceration.
 The official version was the same as the one offered three months later regarding Julián Grimau: suicide.
 The Tourism and Information Minister, Manuel Fraga Iribarne, defended the government version in a letter to José Manuel Caballero Bonald, who had signed a manifesto to force the authorities to investigate the incident.
 When the warder opened, as usual, the cell occupied by Mr Moreno Barranco, at eight in the morning of February 22, the recluse jumped head first from the balustrade of the corridor located in front of his cell and fell to the yard, and the base of his skull was broken.

 The other prisoners reportedly did not witness the "suicide".
 The only witness was the police in charge of the interrogation, who claimed that he was there to inform Barranco of his transfer to Madrid.
 The case shows many similarities with the defenestration of Julian Grimau, as well as with four police defenestrations suffered by inmates between 1963 and 1969, none of which was admitted by the authorities.
-The police prevented his mother from seeing her dying son, and were present at his funeral, discouraging his own friends from attending.
-Many dubious rumours spread about the reasons of his arrest, for example that he was involved in some anti-Francoist conspiracy and that he found his missing father in Paris.
+The police prevented his mother from seeing her dying son and were present at his funeral, discouraging his own friends from attending.
+Many dubious rumours spread about the reasons for his arrest, for example, that he was involved in some anti-Francoist conspiracy and that he found his missing father in Paris.